orbitalchicken/Roadmap/README.md

 	mint4win: can't find CD (using autorun)
 	mint4win: shows version 14 instead of 16
-	Banshee tries to rip a CD to FLAC by default
+	Banshee tries to rip a CD to FLAC by default mintdesktop/mintsystem: port mintfortune to filesystem flag and away from gsettings

 To be Fixed prior to RC
 -----------------------